-Evaluations are used by the National Health Corps to assess the impact of the AmeriCorps program and by specific program sites to provide feedback about their programs.
+Evaluations are used by the NHC to assess the impact of the AmeriCorps program and by specific program sites to provide feedback about their programs.
 Like timesheets, performance measures are also submitted to the program director bi-weekly.

 Recruiting volunteers is an element of all AmeriCorps programs because developing a cadre of volunteers builds the capacity of programs and communities to sustain the services provided by members after the program ends.
 Additionally, promoting volunteerism promotes citizenship and civic engagement in the communities we serve.
 While some members serve at sites where volunteer recruitment is the primary activity, all members are expected to recruit volunteers while in service.
 Members are expected to recruit volunteers for the many service projects in which they participate throughout the year.

 The member retreat occurs halfway through the service year.
 It is a structured time for teambuilding, training and reflection.
-It is also an important element in building an Esprit de Corps.
-Corps retreats are planned by the members and in past years, have included travel to a local outdoors center to participate in a low ropes course.
+It is also an important element in building an esprit de Corps.

 The member Recognition Ceremony caps off the program year and occurs on the last day of service.
-The day includes a luncheon with appreciation speeches, member reflections, staff reflections, awarding of certificates, and the celebration of a job well done.
+The day includes a celebration with appreciation speeches, member reflections, staff reflections, awarding of certificates, and gratitude for a job well done.